-Recent diary highlights for the choir include an appearance at the Oslo International Church Music Festival, performing a programme of Part, Tavener and Poulenc; performances of Bach’s St John Passion, with the Orchestra of the Age of Enlightenment, at the Théâtre des Champs-Élysées, Paris, and the Theater an der Wien, Vienna; a performance of Mozart’s Requiem, with the City of London Sinfonia, at the BBC Proms; and appearances at the Concertgebouw, Amsterdam, as part of their ZaterdagMatinee series; Belfast Festival as part of their 50 year celebrations; Snape Maltings, Aldeburgh, to mark the start of their Britten celebrations; and the Three Choirs Festival in Gloucester with the Philharmonia Orchestra.
+Recent and forthcoming diary highlights for the choir include appearances at the Oslo International Church Music Festival, performing a programme of Palestrina, Esenvalds and Browne; at the new Polish Sacred Music Festival in London ‘Joy and Devotion’, giving no less than seven UK premieres; several appearances at the Concertgebouw, Amsterdam, as part of their ZaterdagMatinee series, including Faure’s Requiem with Britten Sinfonia; performances of Bach’s St John Passion, with the Orchestra of the Age of Enlightenment, at the Théâtre des Champs-Élysées, Paris, and the Theater an der Wien, Vienna; a performance of Mozart’s Requiem, with the City of London Sinfonia, at the BBC Proms; Belfast Festival as part of their 50 year celebrations; Snape Maltings, Aldeburgh, to mark the start of their Britten celebrations; and the Three Choirs Festival in Gloucester with the Philharmonia Orchestra.
 Further notable performances have included regular festival appearances, including dates at the Aldeburgh and Cheltenham Festivals, and at the RTE Living Music Festival in Dublin; and numerous première performances including works by John Tavener, Arvo Pärt, Karl Jenkins, Eric Whitacre and Pawel Łukaszewski.
 Performances abroad include concerts in Holland, Norway, Austria, France, Spain, Brazil, Denmark and Hungary.

 Autumn 2018 saw a new departure for Polyphony when they performed a newly commissioned Requiem, as part of an innovative and immersive theatrical work – Now the Hero – at the Swansea Festival.
 Collaboratively written by the late film composer Jóhann Jóhannsson, and Owen Morgan Roberts, the piece was performed in tribute to Jóhannsson and was warmly received by the press and audiences alike.